-If you need to move an existing journal to a new platform, you’ll face a number of challenges.
-For example:
+If you need to move your existing email journal to Microsoft 365, you’ll face a number of challenges.

 - Vital envelope metadata including any recipients that were BCC’d or part of a distribution list (DL) at the time the email was sent must be preserved to ensure accurate eDiscovery.

 - Your legal department will be keen to get a complete audit that proves every item has been successfully migrated and that chain-of-custody has been maintained.

 - Extracting your journal from a hosted platform such as Mimecast or Proofpoint can be extremely costly.

 - You may decide that you don’t want to ‘put all your eggs in one basket’ by migrating journals into Microsoft 365.